Robinhood Markets, Inc.

 Innovation & Technology Leadership

-- Machine Learning & AI: Augmenting internal operations (e.g., chat support, fraud detection), enhancing customer-facing products (e.g., newsfeed), and developing sophisticated autonomous financial agents, including AI-native advisory products.
+- Artificial Intelligence: Augmenting internal operations (e.g., chat support, fraud detection), enhancing customer-facing products (e.g., Robinhood Cortex, newsfeed), and developing sophisticated autonomous financial agents and AI-native advisory products.

 Leadership & Governance